r-Techsupport/rTS_Wiki/docs/installations/install-linux.md

 The rest of the installation should be mostly self-explanatory.
 You have to enter the username and password that you want, choose your computer’s name, set your timezone, etc.

 Once the installation has finished, it will ask you to reboot.
-After you restart, you will need to unplug the installation usb.
+After you restart, you will need to unplug the installation USB.

 ## Step 4: Post-Installation Configuration

 1. Open the “Additional Drivers” menu, if it exists on your chosen distro.
     * In most cases, you’ll see your GPU and “Unknown: Unknown”.
     * Select the latest drivers for each and then click “Apply Changes”.
 You will have to enter your password.
-    * If you do not seem to have this menu, you can type `sudo apt install nvidia-384` to install the latest Nvidia graphics card drivers if you have an Nvidia card.
-You can use apt search nvidia-3 to get a list of available Nvidia graphics drivers.
+    * If you do not seem to have this menu, you can type `sudo apt install nvidia-384` to install the latest NVIDIA graphics card drivers if you have an NVIDIA card.
+You can use apt search nvidia-3 to get a list of available NVIDIA graphics drivers.
     * If your card is very old, you may wish to get nvidia-490 or nvidia-460 instead.
 2. Perform all updates.
     * Open the “Software Updater” menu, if it exists on your chosen distro, and update your system.